What is the best treatment for tendonitis?

 The first step is to define exactly where you have tendonitis.
 If you have patellar tendonitis, then activity modification combined with quadriceps and hamstring stretching along with an eccentric exercise program may be enough.
 In rare cases if the tendonitis is bad, you may need surgery to clean and reattach the tendon.
 If you have Achilles tendonitis, then you would benefit from calf stretches, an eccentric exercise program, and possibly a cushion for your shoe.
 In both patellar and Achilles tendonitis, you want to avoid steroid injections due to the theoretical risk of tendon rupture.
 The fastest way to get better is to see your local orthopedic doctor who can accurately diagnose your tendonitis, and prescribe the appropriate treatment.
 I’m located in Colorado Springs, Colorado and I would be happy to help!

-I hope I was able to answer your questions about tendonitis treatment.
-If not, then please don’t hesitate to contact me.
+I hope I was able to answer your questions about what the best treatment for tendonitis is.
+If you still have any questions or want to schedule an in person or virtual consult, please feel free to contact me.